 NIRSpec detector readout definitions

 The unit of data that results from sequentially clocking through and reading out a rectangular area of pixels is called a frame.
 The unit of time needed to clock a frame is called frame time and it depends on the size of the area read out and on the readout mode.
 Each detector readout delivers a frame of data which takes about 10.7 s for full frame traditional readout and about 14.6 s for IRS2.
 Shorter frame time can be achieved in traditional readout by selecting a dedicated subarray.

 In order to reduce data volume and enable longer integrations, multiple frames can be averaged in the onboard focal plane processor.
 The averaged frames are referred to as one group.
 Table 1 lists the available NIRSpec readout patterns.
-For each of the 2 main readout modes (traditional or IRS2) there are 2 different readout patterns.
+Each of the 2 main readout modes (traditional or IRS2) has 2 different readout patterns.
 By selecting one of the NIRSpec readout patterns, users may either save all individual readout frames (each Groups = N, Frames = 1; Figure 1) or averaged groups of frames (Figure 2).

 Multiple groups of non-destructive reads are generally taken consecutively, resulting in an integration ramp for each pixel.
 Integrations are terminated by a reset, which clears accumulated charge from the pixels.
 The result of the NIRSpec detector readout is a 3-D data cube that has x and y detector pixels and flux ramps in the z dimension (Figures 1 and 2).